boolean-uk/tdd-cohort-manager-challenge/cohortManager.md

    INPUT: @StudentID of student to assign, cohortID of where to assign student to
    OUTPUT: student moved to appropriate cohort, @cohortID of @Student updates

+5. createStudent(firstName: string, lastName: string, githubUser: string, email: string, cohortID: string)
+   INPUT: firstName, lastName, githubUser details, student email, cohortID of cohort student is to be in.
+   OUTPUT: @Student where studentID increments on each new creation, and cohort student lists update

+6. addStudent(name, surname, github, email, cohort)
+   INPUT: student ID
+   OUTPUT: - if exists => the student - if does not exist => error "Student not found"

+7. removeStudent(name, surname, nameCohort)
+   INPUT: student ID
+   OUTPUT: - if exists => the student removed from the list => void - if does not exist => error "Student not found"

 ## CLASS Cohort

 1. A cohort should have a list of students.
 2. Remove student from a specific cohort
 3. Throw errors if student or cohort not found

-properties: - idCohort: number - nameCohort: string - maxStudents: number - students: [@Student]
+properties: - IDCohort: number - nameCohort: string - maxStudents: number - studentsInCohort: [@Student], cohortStudentCount: number

-METHODS:

-1. addStudent(@number)
-   INPUT: student ID
-   OUTPUT: - if exists => the student - if does not exist => error "Student not found"

-2. removeStudent(@number)
-   INPUT: student ID
-   OUTPUT: - if exists => the student removed from the list => void - if does not exist => error "Student not found"

-## CLASS Student

-1. Each student should have a studentID, first name, last name, github username, email.

-properties:

-- studentID: number
-- cohortID: number
-- firstName: string
-- lastName: string
-- githubUser: string
-- email: string

-METHODS:

-1. createStudent(firstName: string, lastName: string, githubUser: string, email: string, cohortID: string)
-   INPUT: firstName, lastName, githubUser details, student email, cohortID of cohort student is to be in.
-   OUTPUT: @Student where studentID increments on each new creation